Tag: sacrifice

 Maybe it’s your own kids who have yelled in your face.
 Maybe you have made a promise to someone else and it not go the way you planned and so your promise fell short.
 Maybe someone promised you something and their promise fell short.
 It doesn’t feel great to

 break a promise or have someone break their promise.This is why I am so thankful I can turn my son back to God and His never failing promises.
-I mean if isn’t the picture perfect example of never failing promises – I don’t know what is!
+I mean if Jesus isn’t the picture perfect example of never failing promises – I don’t know what is!

 Think about it for a second.

 If you’ve read scripture you have read God’s people, Israel, over and over and over promise God that they will be good and follow Him.
 And then what do they do?
 Their own thing—breaking those promises.
 God could have said, “sorry” with a shrug of His shoulders.
 But God did not do that.
 In fact.
 God delivered on the most amazing promise ever.
-The birth of Jesus and ultimately the of Jesus for all humankind so that we might have and have it to the full!
+The birth of Jesus and ultimately the sacrifice of Jesus for all humankind so that we might have life and have it to the full!

 This Christmas season.
-I want you to God’s never failing promises in your life when everything around you seems to be failing.
+I want you to remember God’s never failing promises in your life when everything around you seems to be failing.
 Phases, schooling for our kids (or for you), work life, etc. Lot’s of “promises” were made this last year and we also experienced a lot of let downs and missed milestones in our families lives.
 It’s been hard.
-So look to Jesus this Christmas and experience the that He brings in being our never failed promise.
+So look to Jesus this Christmas and experience the hope that He brings in being our never failed promise.

 • Yieldingly Strong